 Low risk Manage by routine procedures.
 Medium risk Manage by specific monitoring or audit procedures.
 High risk This is serious and must be addressed immediately.
-Extreme risk The magnitude of the consequences of an event, should it occur, and the likelihood of that event occurring, are assessed in the context of the effectiveness of existing strategies and controls.
+Extreme risk The magnitude of the consequences of an event, should it occur, and the likelihood of the occurring, are assessed in the context of the effectiveness of existing strategies and context of the occurring are assessed in the context of the effectiveness of existing strategies.